-At this time of the year, it seems to be the thing to make “Top ____ of 2014″ lists.
-I love a good list, and making one myself has given me the chance to reflect a bit on the past year.
-I did not go thirsty.
+At this time of the year, it seems to be the thing to make “Top ____ of 2015″ lists.
+I love a good list, and making a few myself has given me the chance to reflect on the past year.
+I certainly did not go thirsty.

 Posts about spirits and cocktails are some of my most popular, and with good reason.
-The world of spirits has never been more exciting in this country, with fine craft distilleries popping up all over the place.
+The world of spirits has never been more exciting, with fine craft distilleries popping up all over the place.
 Cocktails, too, have experienced a major renaissance, as bartenders resurrect beautiful classic drinks and mix new concoctions with a creative energy not seen in half a century.

 Nor are these trends confined to the United States, as you can see from the short list below.
 How fortunate, to have been able to experience such an array of delicious drinks in such a variety of memorable bars!